Scaling Up Maternal Mental Healthcare by Increasing Access to Treatment (SUMMIT) (SUMMIT)

 Time Frame: 6 to 24 months post child birth (extended due to COVID-19)

-Child mental development is measured by Bayley Mental Developmental Scale IV and the provision of psychosocial stimulation by the mother measured by Home Observation Measurement Evaluation.
-Cognitive development, expressive and receptive language scores are measured by Bayley Mental Developmental Scale IV.
+Child mental development was measured by Bayley Mental Developmental Scale IV and the provision of psychosocial stimulation by the mother (study participant) as measured by the Home Observation Measurement Evaluation.
+The Bayley Mental Developmental Scale IV was used to measure cognitive development and expressive and receptive language in participants' children.
 The composite scores are scaled to a metric, with a mean of 100, standard deviation of 15, and range of 40 to 160.
-Higher scaled scores are associated with higher mental health development in child.
+Higher scaled scores are associated with higher mental health development in children.
 The minimum and maximum values for the Home Observation Measurement Evaluation scale scores are 0 and 45 respectively.
-Higher scores are associated with more enriched environment.
+Higher scores are associated with a more enriched environment.

 6 to 24 months post child birth (extended due to COVID-19)